sally358/dpfe/README.md

 Don't expect any of this any time soon, only when i'll have inpiration and volition.
 Maybe november.
 Maybe january.
 Maybe around year 2030.
 Maybe I'll slip on a banana peel tomorrow and die and there will never be any updates.
 Who knows.

-# IMPORTANT NOTES:
-* If you are going to use ICM features please read important notes and PLEASE don't live empty lines, I'm too lazy to add empty lines checks today
-* It should be obvious but DO NOT use it through "npm tauri run dev".
-It is comically slow.
-Just compile it and run it normally, it is literally 100 times faster that way (YES, LITERALLY 100 TIMES)

 # Gem Gemson (PRO) announcement: